Managing Global Health: Applying Behavioral Economics to Create Impact

 Managing Global Health (MGH) trains students to see through the lens of the end-user and to use the levers of behavior change to generate impact in health and social programs.
 Although most of the applications are in global health, it is appropriate for students who anticipate working in health, education, or international development sectors, as well as those with a general interest in learning how behavioral economics can be effectively applied.

-Health, and development more broadly, is not something we give to people: it is something they produce themselves, interacting with supply-side and institutional factors.
+Health, and development more broadly, is not something we give to people: it is something they co-produce together with supply-side and institutional factors.
 In this course, students learn how to design products and services from the perspective of the patient/customer and the provider/supplier.
 Students will also learn to utilize the most cutting-edge and gold standard research and evaluation methods in this design.
 Through exposure to major practitioner challenges and innovative solutions from HBS Case discussions, protagonists from the field, expert guest faculty from across Harvard, and engagement with research in public health, public policy, psychology, and economics, students will learn to bridge the worlds of research and action to creatively, and skillfully, make an impact in global health.

 Course Content and Organization